^

 Bacteriuria, symptoms identical to those of cystitis:

-• Frequent urge to urinate with a small discharge of urine.
+• Frequent urge to urinate with little urine output.

 • Uncharacteristic smell of urine.